 - Limit the early ones to five steps.

 - Write in the 1st or 3rd person not ‘you’ – it shouldn’t feel targeted.
 Older children generally prefer the 3rd

-- Avoid words that can be misinterpreted and avoid the word ‘change’.
+- Avoid the word ‘change’ and any other words that can be misinterpreted.
 Instead of different or new then try other words like better or more – keep it positive.

 - Make sure you use words they understand.